roxana-zeraati/ibl_timescales/README.md

 -  1: two expoenential decays
 -  2: three expoenential decays
 -  3: four expoenential decays
--  100: AC shape decayed too fast or was too noisy (this is not used in the final version, we use R2 instead)
 -  101: None of the models above could fit the data
 -  20x: The $R^2$ (coefficient of determination) of the fitted model was too low (below `R2_thresh`), x is the index of fitted model (see above).